Billy Bean: Early life

-Bean's father, Bill Bean, began dating 18 year old Linda Robertson while they were classmates at Santa Ana High School in Santa Ana, California.
+Bean's father, Bill Bean, and mother, Linda Robertson, grew up on the same street and were classmates at Santa Ana High School in Santa Ana, California.
 The couple married while Linda was pregnant, then separated when Billy was six months old.
-Linda married Ed Kovac, a police officer, and they had five children together.
+Linda married Ed Kovac, a police officer with three children.
+Linda initially worked as a uniformed officer, but because women could not be in the same police departments as their husbands, she quit her job upon remarriage.
+Bean's extended Catholic step family grew to six children.
+When he was a child, Bean's grandmother divorced his maternal grandfather, and he has three aunts on his mother's side of the family.